 Streaming media technology - video streaming - enables the real-time or on-demand distribution of audio, video and multimedia on the internet.
 Streaming media is the simultaneous transfer of digital media (video, voice and data) so that it is received as a continuous real-time stream.
 Streamed data is transmitted by a server application and received and displayed in real-time by client applications such as the Microsoft's Windows Media Player or the QuickTime Player.
 These applications can start displaying video or playing back audio as soon as enough data has been received and stored in the receiving station’s buffer.
 A streamed file is simultaneously downloaded and viewed, but it leaves behind no physical file on the viewer's computer.

 What are the Video Streaming benefits?

-Vegas PBS Video Streaming service provides educators and students: * access to more than 15,000 full length and 217,000 clips of indexed main core-curriculum, and standards aligned (Click here for .PDF Doc
+Vegas PBS Video Streaming service provides educators and students: * access to more than 15,000 full-length videos and 217,000 clips of indexed main core-curriculum and standards aligned (Click here for .PDF Doc

 Common Core Standards Aligned to Digital Media (536.4 KB)

 ) over the Internet.* the location of specific content by grade and subject in curriculum areas such as:

 Life Science & Biology - Chemistry - Language Arts & Reading - Early Childhood - Earth & Space Science - Social Studies - Health & Prevention - Physical Science - Mathematics - General Science - samples of lesson plans - teacher guides, activities, and correlations for teachers' use - annual school video streaming utilization reports - home access for lesson planning while at home - access to the Image Library, a searchable database of over 650 standards-based photographs in high-resolution.

 What are the advantages of using Video Streaming?